From Chaos to Coverage: The Architecture Behind the Test Recording Tool (TRT)

 The Coverage Impact: A 600% Improvement

-TRT’s implementation transformed our QA effectiveness:
+The implementation of TRT transformed our QA effectiveness:

-• Debugging and achieving test suite coverage dropped from 72 hours to less than 12 hours.
+- Debugging and achieving test suite coverage dropped from 72 hours to less than 12 hours.

-• Provided instant, clear test coverage visibility.
+- Provided instant, clear test coverage visibility.

-• Enabled teams to proactively identify and resolve issues through data-driven insights.
+- Enabled teams to proactively identify and resolve issues through data-driven insights.

 One client used TRT to swiftly pinpoint a dynamic selector issue during checkout—a process that previously took days.
 TRT’s efficiency became our new standard.